EternityForest/AnyoneCanDoIt/MathELI5.md

 It was finally proved by English mathematician Andrew Wiles around 1993, working in largely secret, possibly to avoid ridicule for trying such an ambitiuos thing.

-People worked for a *long* time on this, and I think it's a wonderful example of just how deep the rabbit hole goes, and how dedicated to their work a mathematician is.
+People worked for a *long* time on this, and I think it's a wonderful example of just how deep the rabbit hole goes, and how dedicated to their work a mathematician often is.
 In the end, his proof was around 100 pages long, and understood by only a handful.

 I think Wile's himself expresses the feeling best: